-- No license of any kind may be issued to a person under the age of twenty-one years, nor shall any licensee employ anyone under the age of twenty-one years.
+No license of any kind may be issued to a person under the age of 21, nor shall any licensee employ anyone under the age of 21.

-- No licensee can sell, deliver, or give away or cause or permit or procure to be sold, delivered or given away any cannabis or cannabis product to any person, actually or apparently, under the age of twenty- one years unless the person under twenty-one is also a certified patient and the licensee is appropriately licensed under article three of this chapter.
+No licensee can sell, deliver, or give away or cause or permit or procure to be sold, delivered, or given away any cannabis or cannabis product to any person, actually or apparently, under the age of 21 unless the said person is also a certified patient and the licensee is appropriately licensed.

-- The board, on the recommendation of the office shall have the authority to limit, by canopy, plant count, square footage or other means, the amount of cannabis allowed to be grown, processed, distributed or sold by a licensee.
+The board, on the recommendation of the office, shall have the authority to limit, by a canopy, plant count, square footage, or other means, the amount of cannabis allowed to be grown, processed, distributed, or sold by a license holder.

 RELATED POST: NEW YORK SMALL BUSINESS COOPERATIVE LICENSE